06I90/Notes-of-Kernel-5.10.228/Documentation/admin-guide/sysctl/vm.rst

 (inodes, dentries, pagecache, etc...)
 These objects are automatically reclaimed by the kernel when memory is needed elsewhere on the system.

 Use of this file can cause performance problems.
-Since it discards cached objects, it may cost a significant amount of I/O and CPU to recreate the dropped objects, especially if they were under heavy use.
+Since it discards丢弃 cached objects, it may cost a significant amount of I/O and CPU to recreate the dropped objects, especially if they were under heavy use.
 Because of this, use outside of a testing or debugging environment is not recommended.